1j01/diverge/README.md

 <!-- there's always more, there's always more -->
 <!-- there's always more... there's always more... -->

-an experimental idea;
-**nothing yet** but a filtered list
-(with some fun transitions)

-type to forge a path,

-or browse paths by pointing with mouse/pen/touch/whatever
+Forge a path by typing
+or by browsing paths only suggested paths via mouse/pen/touch/whatever.

-similar paths that don't quite match could be lined up like "magnetic" strings, i.e.
+Similar paths that don't quite match could be lined up "magnetically", as in this crude ASCII-art attempt to communicate the idea:

 	The quick fox jumped at the opportunity
 	The qui   fox jumps     the